aws-samples/aws-lambda-docker-serverless-inference/README.md

 The repository contains the following resources:

+- **scikit-learn resources:**

+  - [**Serverless scikit-learn Model Serving**](scikit-learn-inference-docker-lambda):  This examples illustrates how to serve scikit-learn model on Lambda Function to predict based on iris dataset.

 - **XGBoost resources:**

   - [**Serverless XGBoost Model Serving**](xgboost-inference-docker-lambda):  This examples illustrates how to serve XGBoost model on Lambda Function to predict breast cancer.